OBS Game Capture Black Screen: How to Fix

 - check which monitor is selected as primary

-These actions don't require deep knowledge and are suitable if you want to quickly check the system before streaming on Twitch.
-Often the problem is solved by one item from the list, especially if OBS previously correctly captured gameplay.
+These actions don't require deep knowledge and are suitable if you want to quickly check the system before Twitch streaming.
+Often the problem is solved by one item from the list, especially if OBS was already correctly capturing gameplay before.
 Such a checklist is convenient to keep handy as a basic fixing algorithm.

 If Nothing Helped: Temporary Solutions for Twitch Streaming

 When you want to go live urgently and can't quickly remove the dark screen, use temporary options.
-Window or screen capture allow recording gameplay, albeit with loss of quality or FPS.
+Window or screen capture allow recording gameplay, albeit with quality or FPS loss.

 This is a compromise, but it saves the stream.
 Reinstalling OBS is a last resort if you want to completely reset settings and start from scratch.

-It's important to understand that temporary solutions are used precisely to avoid disrupting the stream.
-They allow recording and showing the screen, even if full capture is temporarily unavailable.
-After the stream, it's worth returning to finding the main cause and complete fixing, so that OBS is stable in the future.
+It's important to understand that temporary solutions are used precisely to not cancel the broadcast.
+They allow recording and showing the screen even if full capture is temporarily unavailable.
+After the stream, it's worth returning to finding the main cause and full fixing so that OBS is stable in the future.

 Questions and Answers